LaiJunBin/web-image-editor/README.md

 ## Note

-- If you drag object to outside of canvas, it will be cut off.
-You can use undo(ctrl+z) to recover it.
+- If you drag the object out of the canvas, it will be deleted.
+You can use undo(ctrl+z) to undo it.
 - Erase tool is not implemented, but you can use brush tool with the background color to erase objects.
 - Operations may cause image distortion.